openmrs/openmrs-eip/docs/db-sync/README.md

 3. #### Installing the Sender Application
     1. Create an installation directory for your sender app.
     2. Copy to the working directory the `dbsync-sender-app-{VERSION}.jar` file that was generated when you built OpenMRS EIP above, this file should be located in the `dbsync-sender-app/target` folder.
-    4. Open the `application.properties` you just copied above to the installation directory and set the property values accordingly, carefully read the in-inline documentation as you set each property value.
+    3. Open the `application.properties` you just copied above to the installation directory and set the property values accordingly, carefully read the in-inline documentation as you set each property value.
+    4. It is highly recommended to set the value of the `eip.home` property in your properties file to match the path to your installation directory.
     5. Launch the sender app by navigating to its installation directory from the terminal and run the command below.
     ```shell
     java -jar dbsync-sender-app-{VERSION}.jar
     ```
-Make sure no errors are reported when the application starts, you can find the logs in the configured directory which defaults to `{USER.HOME}/.openmrs-eip/logs/openmrs-eip.log`, where {USER.HOME} is the path to your user home directory.
+Make sure no errors are reported when the application starts, you can find the logs in the configured directory which defaults to `{eip.home}/logs/openmrs-eip.log`, where {eip.home} is the path to your installation directory.

 # Security
 Sync messages exchanged  between the sender and the receiver can be encrypted.
 For that purpose, 2 Camel processors were